Top-performing Oxford Marketing College gets FTSE 100 Guru as Academic Advisor

 Professor Malcolm McDonald, international marketing guru and consultant to the operating boards of several of the world’s leading multinationals, has joined Oxford College of Marketing as its academic advisor.

-The college, which is a Chartered Institute of Marketing (CIM) accredited study centre offers training by distance learning, part-time evening courses, and an intensive weekend programme at Oxford Brookes University.
+The college, which is a Chartered Institute of Marketing (CIM) accredited study centre offers training by distance learning, part-time evening courses, and a weekend programme at Oxford Brookes University.
 In recent years, the college has grown to become the fourth largest CIM accredited centre in the UK and to achieve exam results that rank it as one of the top three highest performers with 92% of their students saying they would recommend the college to other people.

 Says Malcolm McDonald, ‘I have been very impressed by the college’s growth from a small centre in Oxford to a national training provider with centres in sixteen key venues and providing distance learning globally.
 Future marketers need continuing professional development to equip them for the constant challenges that lie ahead and Oxford College is well placed to provide this’.